Lifeboats of the Titanic

-Although the number of lifeboats was insufficient, the Titanic was in compliance with maritime safety regulations of the time.
+Although the number of lifeboats was insufficient, Titanic complied with maritime safety regulations at the time and even went over regulations by adding four collapsibles.
 The sinking showed that the regulations were outdated for such large passenger ships.
-The Inquiry also revealed White Star Line wanted fewer boats on the decks, to provide unobstructed views for passengers and give the ship more aesthetics from an exterior viewpoint.
-In the event of an emergency, it was not anticipated that all passengers and crew would require evacuation at the same time, as it was believed the Titanic would float for long enough to allow a transfer of passengers and crew to a rescue vessel.
+In the event of an emergency, it was not anticipated that all passengers and crew would require evacuation at the same time; it was believed that Titanic could float long enough to allow a transfer of passengers and crew to a rescue vessel.

-Compounding the disaster, the Titanics crew were poorly trained on using the davits (lifeboat launching equipment).
-As a result, boat launches were slow, improperly executed, and poorly supervised.
-These factors contributed to the lifeboats departing with only half capacity.